Halal Certification for Catering Kitchens

 What is Halal Certification for Catering Kitchens?

-Key Certification Requirements
+Catering Kitchen Halal Certification Requirements

 1. Risk Classification Assessment

-2. Ingredient Verification and Supplier Documentation
+2. Halal Ingredient Compliance and Supplier Validation

 • Dairy Products: Cheese requires verification of rennet and lipase sources

-• Baked Goods: Dough conditioners often contain animal-derived mono and diglycerides
+• Baked Goods: Dough conditioners often contain animal-derived mono and diglycerides requiring review

 3. STIC Principles for Halal Compliance